ronaldbosma/blog/content/blog/build-and-release-hugo-blog-site-using-azure-pipelines.md

 - Select your blog repository containing your Hugo templates, themes, markdown posts, etc.
 - Install Azure Pipelines in your GitHub account if you haven't already.
 - Authorize Azure Pipelines to access your GitHub resources.
 - Select the pipeline template you want to start from.
-In our case 'Starter pipeline' will do fine.
+In our case the 'Starter pipeline' will do.
 - An editor is opened where you can configure your pipeline using yaml.
   Remove all content from the .yml file.
 We'll start from scratch in the next section.

 #### 3.2 Configure build pipeline

 First of we can [configure a trigger](https://docs.microsoft.com/en-us/azure/devops/pipelines/yaml-schema?view=azure-devops&tabs=schema#trigger).
-The following will configure the build to trigger whenever code is pushed to master.
+The following will configure the build to trigger whenever a change is pushed to master.

 ```yaml
 trigger: